What Are eVTOLs? Are They the Future of Aviation?

 According to Plaut, 60 percent of preorders of his company’s AIR ONE eVTOL were made by people who aren’t trained pilots.

 Archer is an eVTOL company based in San Jose, California.
-With a goal of deploying 6,000 eVTOLs by 2030, they also have plans to launch an electric aerial ridesharing service.
-Last year, United Airlines purchased 100 eVTOL aircraft from Archer and announced a route from Manhattan to Newark Liberty International Airport with an anticipated 2025 start date.
+With a goal of deploying 6,000 eVTOLs by 2030, it also has plans to launch an electric aerial ridesharing service.
+In 2022, United Airlines purchased 100 eVTOL aircraft from Archer and announced a route from Manhattan to Newark Liberty International Airport with an anticipated 2025 start date.

 Capable of carrying a pilot and four passengers, Joby Aviation’s eVTOLs are able to travel 150 miles at speeds upward of 200 miles per hour, according to its website.
-So far, the company has completed more than 1,000 test flights and is currently taking part in a multi-year testing program with the FAA with hopes of launching an electric aerial ride-sharing service.
-In October, Joby partnered with Delta to provide city-to-airport service in New York and Los Angeles.
-That same month, Joby applied for certification in Japan, having applied for certification in the United Kingdom earlier in the year.
+The company has completed more than 1,000 test flights and is currently taking part in a multi-year testing program with the FAA, with hopes of launching an electric aerial ride-sharing service.
+In October 2022, Joby partnered with Delta to provide city-to-airport service in New York and Los Angeles.
+After applying for certification in Japan and the United Kingdom, Joby has most recently applied for certification in Australia

-Unveiled in 2020 with a max speed of 200 miles per hour and 100 miles of range, Vertical Aerospace’s eVTOL, dubbed VX4, is capable of carrying five people.
+With a cruising speed of 150 miles per hour and 100 miles of range, Vertical Aerospace’s eVTOL, dubbed VX4, is capable of carrying five people.
 Possible use cases for the VX4 include passenger travel, medical evacuation and cargo transport, according to the company’s website.
-The VX4 has an estimated delivery date of 2025.
+The VX4 has an estimated delivery date of 2026.